Giveth/giveth-docs/whatisgiveth/adviceProcess.md

 ---
 id: adviceProcess
-title: The Advice Process
+title: Advice Process
 ---

 *(freely adopted from ['Reinventing Organizations'](https://reinventingorganizationswiki.com/theory/decision-making/) by Frédéric Laloux)*

 *****************************************************************

 Giveth, as a decentralized organization, relies on the principles of self-management.
-Giveth is a team individuals with aligned values who decide to act together towards a common purpose.
+Giveth is a team of individuals with aligned values who decide to act together towards a common purpose.
 We have different backgrounds, expertise, methodologies and mental frameworks, and through self-management we are tapping into the potential of such different perspectives to solve Giveth's challenges.

-**The Advice Process** is used whenever proposing an action or making a decision that will have an impact on the community.
-Any decision, big or small, should use the advice process.
+**Advice Process** is used whenever proposing an action or making a decision that will have an impact on the community.
+Any decision, big or small, should use Advice Process.
 Before formally making a proposal, it is important to get feedback from the people it will impact, and from the person who has the most relevant expertise around the subject.
 The intentions are to improve proposals before they are made, preemptively resolve conflicts and to inform related parties.
 Compromise is a great solution, but not always plausible.
-Advice process allows objections to be heard and for proposal creators to consider the potential consequences before taking action.
+The advice process allows objections to be heard and for proposal creators to consider the potential consequences before taking action.

 Everyone is empowered to make proposals but must consider that they will also be held accountable for the effects of the outcome.
-However,if the advice process has been followed, there will be an idea of the reasons why one takes an initiative and all affiliated parties will have contributed to bring the initiative to the best possible outcome (or to not start it at all).
-If the proposal fails or has challenging consequences after properly using the Advice process it is therefore hard to fault the instigator for trying. **It's OK to fail, as long as you do it properly!**
+However, if Advice Process has been followed, there will be an idea of the reasons why one takes an initiative and all affiliated parties will have contributed to bring the initiative to the best possible outcome (or to not start it at all).
+If the proposal fails or has challenging consequences after properly using Advice Process it is therefore hard to fault the instigator for trying. **It's OK to fail, as long as you do it properly!**

-### Where does the Advice Process happen?
+### Where does Advice Process happen?

 Our most active channel for discussion is the [Giveth Forum](https://forum.giveth.io/).
-The Advice Process can be implemented publicly or privately; however, to remain aligned with our value of transparency, we heavily encourage community discussion to remain in public channels whenever appropriate to do so.
+Advice Process can be implemented publicly or privately; however, to remain aligned with our value of transparency, we heavily encourage community discussion to remain in public channels whenever appropriate to do so.

 In our current DAO configuration, anyone can make a proposal on our [Aragon DAO Template](https://aragon.1hive.org/#/giveth/). rGiv Governance Token Holders can then vote on these proposals.
 This process is usually reserved for more critical decisions affecting the organization.

 ---

-With this system, tensions might arise over whether a decision was taken properly or not.
-Therefore, in order to **decentralize power** there needs to be a process that one can refer to.
-This process ensures that, even if there are disagreements with a proposal, it  was made with the best intention for the organization, and has taken into account feedback and advice from all relevant parties.
+With this system, tensions might arise over whether a decision was made properly or not.
+Therefore, in order to **decentralize power** there needs to be a process to which one can refer.
+This process ensures that, even if there are disagreements with a proposal, it  was made with the best intentions for the organization and has taken into account feedback and advice from all relevant parties.

 ### The Advice Process Flow: